 Write your rebuttal

-On the other hand, many people support presents such as Leadpads claiming that they are preferable because they do not have internet access.
-Parents state that this enables them to reclaim their ipad which youngsters could inadvertently destroy or use to browse the internet. (counter punch) However, retailers who are marketing such toys as a desirable tool are guided by commercial profit.
+On the other hand, many people support presents such as Leadpads claiming that they are preferable because they do not have internet access and that they do have some educational value.
+(Counter punch) However, retailers who are marketing such toys as a desirable tool are guided by commercial profit.
 This is unethical and retailers should focus on toys that are constructive and helpful to a child’s development.
 Surely, at the price of $169 there are some more appropriate toys that would facilitate a child’s social and physical development and provide fun for the whole family – not just one person interacting in an isolated corner.

 Write your conclusion